cs231n/cs231n.github.io/google_cloud_tutorial.md

 3. Go to the metadata page for your project.

+You do this by clicking on the "Metadata" tab on the left column

 4. Click SSH Keys to show a list of project-wide public SSH keys.

 5. Click the Edit button so that you can modify the public SSH keys in your project.